 IP whitelisting allows you to realize several benefits, including the following:

-Computer viruses proliferate much like bacterial viruses.
+Computer viruses reproduce, much like bacterial viruses.
 In turn, they become more and more difficult to track and attack.
 One million new malware viruses enter computer systems daily.
 Therefore, blacklisting each of these viruses is only a waste of time.
 Hackers can easily get around blacklists by modifying malware strains — all which shows that blacklisting is not fail-safe.

 By using IP whitelisting, you possess more control over cybersecurity.
 Users only need to approve addresses, applications, and similar applications.
 Anything else is blocked.